MarkBarsoumMarkarian/GPRC5A-paradox-PDAC/README.md

 **Mark Barsoum Markarian** · Faculty of Medicine, American University of Beirut · *manuscript in preparation*

-> **The paradox:** A machine learning biomarker screen found that GPRC5A — a known oncogene in pancreatic cancer — was *lower* in patients who died.
+> **The paradox:** A machine learning biomarker screen found that GPRC5A, a known oncogene in pancreatic cancer, was *lower* in patients who died.
 That is the opposite of what the biology predicts.
 This repository is the full investigation into why.

 ---